Skip to content

 In-Museum Group Visits

 Loop-de-loops, hills, tunnels, and more!
 There are many exciting parts to roller coasters and lots of things engineers have to keep in mind when designing them.
 Through trial and error and using their keen observation skills, students will work in teams to engineer a roller coaster track for a marble.
-This program is designed for 1st-5th grade and lasts about 45-55 minutes.
+This program is designed for 1st-5th grade and lasts 50-60 minutes.
+This program can accommodate approximately 1 class or 10-25 students per hour-long program.
+The Museum can offer up to three hours of programming per day.
+Please contact groupvisits@bostonchildrensmuseum.org if you have any additional questions about this.

 Can you design a building to withstand an earthquake?
 Students will engage in financial literacy and engineering as they carefully spend their budget on materials to design an earthquake resistant structure.
 They will test their design on a shake table.
-This program is designed for 2nd-5th grade and lasts about 60 minutes.
+This program is designed for 2nd-5th grade and lasts 50-60 minutes.
+This program can accommodate approximately 1 class or 10-25 students per hour-long program.
+The Museum can offer up to three hours of programming per day.
+Please contact groupvisits@bostonchildrensmuseum.org if you have any additional questions about this.

 Thanks to generous support from Citizens Bank, the Money Matters: Earthquake Engineering program can be facilitated free of charge for many schools.
 Within the interest form, you can indicate whether you would like your class to be considered for a sponsored visit.